Sightmark Wraith Digital Night Vision Scope Review

 Sightmark Wraith Hog Hunt

-I really wanted to get out on a night time hog hunt with the Sightmark Wraith, but the weather really made it tough the first couple of weeks.
-Video quality in daytime was really good, but because of a lot of rain, tall grass and crops in August, I was struggling to get some nighttime hunts and video.
+I really wanted to get out on a nighttime hog hunt with the Sightmark Wraith, but the weather really made it tough the first couple of weeks.
+Video quality in the daytime was really good, but because of a lot of rain, tall grass and crops in August, I was struggling to get some nighttime hunts and video.

 Finally, the rain let up and Doug and I were able to hunt some pastures and cut hay fields.
 We found a sounder of hogs in a pasture without too much vegetation and were able to take a couple of larger hogs in the video above.
 The distance to the hogs is about 50 yards.
 The quality of the video does not actually represent how good the image quality of the scope really is.
 The view through the scope is much brighter and sharper.
 The black pigs in the video were easily seen in the scope.

 Sightmark Wraith Coyote Hunt

 A couple of hunts later I was lucky enough to capture a coyote hunt on video, and the Sightmark again worked like a champ.
 Things happened quickly but the Wraith makes it easy to record the hunt.
 This coyote came into the field from 200 yards and was working to the call.
 All I had to do was touch one button and then concentrate on making a good shot.
 The colored reticle really stands out against the black/white video image so making a shot is easy.
 One shot from my trusty 6.5 Grendel put him down at a little over a hundred yards.